tqtezos/minter-sdk/packages/minter-contracts/ligo/src/fixed_price_sale/README.md

 # Fixed Price Sale

-The contracts titled `fixed_price_sale_market.mligo` and `fixed_price_sale_market_tez.mligo` allow NFT sales for a fixed price in FA2 tokens or tez respectively.
+The contracts titled `fixed_price_sale_market.mligo` and `fixed_price_sale_market_tez.mligo` allow NFT and Fungible Edition Set sales for a fixed price in FA2 tokens or tez respectively.

+If the contract is used for the sale of a Fungible Edition set, the seller will specify a set of N fungible editions (sharing the same FA2 `token id`) and the contract will sell each edition at the same specified price until all are sold out.

 ## <a name="storage-section"></a> Storage